oillio/wupws/README.md

+This fork was created to build a Docker image for this script.
+All variables listed below should be set by your environment.

 # wupws
 simple shell script that parses current observations from a weather underground station and posts to pwsweather.com.
 Needed so Rachio smart irrigation controller can use nearby weather underground data to adjust watering schedule.